reinstein-quizbowl/scobolsolo/tournament-notes.md

 * Check "Online Stats?" on the tournament-edit page.
 * Back up the database.
 * Run the database maintenance "queries".

+# Early the morning of the tournament
-* Restart the server early the morning of the tournament so that the cached menu updates for today.
+* Restart the server so that the cached menu updates.
 * Shut down as many other services running on the same server as possible (e.g., Masonic and maybe the development instance of the Solo app).

 # At the tournament
 * Make sure there are printed copies of all questions in the control room